opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

   - technical-post
 ---

-Today the maintainers are announcing the release of Data Prepper 2.0.
-It has been over a year since Data Prepper 1.0 was first introduced and this release introduces significant changes based on feedback from our users.
-This release makes Data Prepper easier to use and helps you improve your observability stack.
-This post will highlight some major changes and enhancements in this release.
+The Data Prepper maintainers are proud to announce the release of Data Prepper 2.0.
+This release makes Data Prepper easier to use and helps you improve your observability stack based on feedback from our users.
+Data Prepper 2.0 retains compatibility with all current versions of OpenSearch.

+Here are some of the major changes and enhancements made for Data Prepper 2.0.

 ## Conditional routing

-Often time with log ingestion, pipeline authors need to send different logs to certain OpenSearch clusters.
-One example of this is routing logs based on log levels.
+Now Data Prepper 2.0 supports conditional routing to help pipeline authors send different logs to specific OpenSearch clusters.

+One common use-case this supports is to reducing the volume of data going to some clusters.
-Perhaps you want info logs which produce large volumes of data to go to a cluster or index that has more frequent rollovers or deletions to clear out these large volumes of data.
+When you want info logs that produce large volumes of data to go to a cluster or index with more frequent rollovers or deletions to clear out these large volumes of data, you now configure pipelines to route your data.

-Now Data Prepper supports conditional routing to help with use-cases such as these.
-A pipeline author can configure routes.
-The author will define a name that is appropriate for the domain and a Data Prepper expression.
+Simply pick a name appropriate for the domain and a Data Prepper expression.
 Then for any sink that should only have some data coming through, define one or more routes to apply Data Prepper will evaluate these expressions for each event to determine which sinks to route these events to.
 Any sink that has no routes defined will accept all events.

-Continuing with log-levels, consider an application log which includes log data.
-A common Java application log might look like the following.
+For example, consider an application log that includes log data.
+A typical Java application log might look like the following.

 ```
 2022-10-10T10:10:10,421 [main] INFO org.example.Application - Saving 10 records to SQL table "orders"